undeadgrishnackh/BerlinClock/NOTES.md

 ✅ - sec & hours tests have to be enhanced with the DDD desc.
 ✅ - top and second rows are shuffled into the tests
 ✅ - try to create a BerlinClock class that take care to render ✅ sec, ✅ hours, ✅ mins starting from sec.

-TODO:
 - ParsedTime
   ✅ - remove duplication in methods (splitting)
-  TODO: - extract it into a time class with the regexp validator as splitter
+  ✅ - extract it into a time class with the regexp validator as a splitter ✅ the exception branch is uncovered. line 20.
+        🧪 experiment: is possible to exclude lines from the jest coverage with:
+        --> /* istanbul ignore else */
+        --> /* istanbul ignore next */
+  ✅ - DRY refactor and description to improve
+  ✅ - Improve the tests with parametrize suite.

  - Clock
+  - move BerlinClock to own file
   ❓- extract every row in a specific class
+  TODO: continue the seconds module appraoch to hours and minutes
+        .
+Target: preserve the domain and then polish the code for DRY and SOLID smells.
+        . uncoverege to fix!
   ❓- the clock is a Matryoshka composition of seconds, hours, minutes and every component is itself a row.
+- Install Linter into the project
+  -

 ## Refactoring of the test suites in a more DDD compliant language: